Avnitt/Avnitt/README.md

 👋 Hi!
 I am Avnit an Undergrad
-Learning DSA and reading about GameDev
+Learning DSA and reading about WebDev using Django